karuppuduraik/PartyLight/README.md

   - `1x` → Normal
   - `2x` → Fast
 - The effect is achieved with JavaScript event listeners that modify the CSS `animation-duration` property.

----
 📁 Party-Light
 │
 ├── index.html # Main HTML file with structure and JavaScript ├── style.css # Styling and animation logic
 └── README.md # Project documentation

-##💡 Technologies Used
+💡 Technologies Used

--HTML5 for structure
+HTML5 for structure

--CSS3 for styling and animations
+CSS3 for styling and animations

--JavaScript (Vanilla) for interactivity
+JavaScript (Vanilla) for interactivity

-##📸 Preview
+📸 Preview

--The background smoothly transitions between red, blue, yellow, and green with glowing light effects.
+The background smoothly transitions between red, blue, yellow, and green with glowing light effects.
 Speed controls float at the bottom-right corner.

-##📜 License
--This project is open-source and available under the MIT License.

-##👨‍💻 Author
--Created by Karuppuduraik

 ## 🗂️ Project Structure